 FordMurray has worked with schools across the nation to successfully navigate the I-17 Certification process.
 Our services include assistance with preparation and filing of the I-17 petition as well as training of school administrators in F-1 visa regulations as required for successful completion of the site visit and interview by SEVP agents.

-Once your institution has received SEVIS Certification, FordMurray attorneys provide support to human resource professionals, general counsel and those in your education institution who are navigating the SEVIS system.
+Once your institution has received SEVP Certification, FordMurray attorneys provide support to human resource professionals, in-house counsel and those in your education institution who are navigating the SEVIS system.
 Institutions are required to report the following information in the SEVIS system, and to keep the information up to date:

 - Date of birth